 The real power of this feature is hidden beneath the phrase “matching delimiter”: If the syntax table is setup properly, Emacs automatically skips across escaped string delimiters inside strings, or across nested comments!

-In this article we’ll only cover the Syntax Table as far as fontification is concerned.
+Node that in this article we will only cover the Syntax Table as far as fontification is concerned.
 Generally, Syntax Tables of major modes are much larger, and also specify word and symbol constituents, paired delimiters, and more, which is important for word, symbol and sexp navigation commands (i.e. the standard

 backward-* family of commands).